zenfuse/zenfuse.js/www/docs/basics/fetch-price.md

 ---
 slug: /get-current-price
-description: How to get current price
+description: How to get current market price
 ---

 # Get current price

+To get current price of market using zenfuse.js you can use different methods.

 ## Fetch current price only once